 Artwork copyright © 2016 by Derek Newman-Stille

 Natalia Theodoridou is a media and cultural studies scholar.
-She is also the dramaturge of Adrift Performance Makers (@AdriftPM) and a writer of strange stories.
-Her work has appeared in Clarkesworld, Interfictions, sub-Q, KROnline, and elsewhere.
-You can find her on Twitter @natalia_theodor.
-Come say hi; this always makes her happy.
+They are also the dramaturge of Adrift Performance Makers (@AdriftPM) and a writer of strange stories.
+Their work has appeared in Clarkesworld, Interfictions, sub-Q, KROnline, and elsewhere.
+You can find them on Twitter @natalia_theodor.
+Come say hi; this always makes them happy.

 Derek Newman-Stille has published art in Lackington’s and Postscripts to Darkness.
-He runs the Aurora Award-winning website Speculating Canada, which has been nominated for an Aurora Award again this year.
+They run the Aurora Award-winning website Speculating Canada, which has been nominated for an Aurora Award again this year.
 Derek has published non-fiction work in fora such as Quill & Quire as well as The Canadian Fantastic in Focus, Mosaic: A Journal for the Interdisciplinary Study of Literature, Lo Sguardo: Rivista di Filosofia, and The Treatment of Disabled Persons in Medieval Europe: Examining Disability in the Historical, Legal, Literary, Medical, and Religious Discourses of the Middle Ages.
-Derek has written the Afterword for the spec fic collection Accessing the Future, forthcoming.
+Derek wrote the Afterword for the spec fic collection Accessing the Future, forthcoming.